edgeguide/expect/README.md

 Note that `parse` has a particular interaction with the `allowNull` and `requiredIf` options.

 - If null values are not allowed, `parse` will not be applied for a null value
-- If null values are allowed, `parse` will be applied and may also return a null value
+- If null values are allowed, `parse` will be applied.
+The parsed value must either be a null value or matching the type
 - `parse` will not be applied for the target parameter when `requiredIf` checks the value of the target path

 ```javascript